 Reserves may be statutory and non statutory.
 The reserves which are being created as per the provisions of Co-operative Societies Act such as Reserve fund, Bad debts Reserve, Agricultural Credit Stabilization Fund etc are example of statutory reserves.
 Statutory reserves may be created through/from the profits earned by the society or from the Government funds granted for certain specific purposes.
 These statutory reserves are to be invested outside the business of the society.
 There should be specific guidelines for the utilization of these statutory reserves.
 The auditor shall verify these guidelines (sub rules) and ensure that the utilization is in accordance with the rules laid down.
 The auditor has to verify the resolution of the Board of Directors for the utilization of these funds.
-The auditor shall examine the Profit and Loss Account and ensure that the appropriation of net profit is in accordance with the provisions of the Act, Rules and Bylaws of the society.
+The auditor shall examine the Profit and Loss Account and ensure that the appropriation of net profit is in accordance with the provisions of the Act, Rules and Bylaws of the society and see that the Education Fund, Professional Education Fund and Member Relief Fund are remitted by the society, without delay.
 The interest earned on the investment of these funds shall be accounted and shall be taken to Profit and Loss Account.